svishwari/svishwari/hux/api/README.md

 1. Using the command line - instructions [here](https://docs.mongodb.com/manual/mongo/#:~:text=You%20can%20use%20the%20command-line%20option%20--host%20%3Chost%3E%3A%3Cport%3E.,the%20--host%20%3Chost%3E%20and%20--port%20%3Cport%3E%20command-line%20options.)
 2. Using a GUI such as MongoDB Compass [here](https://www.mongodb.com/products/compass)

+### Local Database Installation
+To install MongoDB on local machine follow the instructions [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition)

+Steps to pre-populate and use local MongoDB for development and testing

+1. Follow the steps in `../../hux-unified/scripts/database/README.md` to build huxunifylib-database package
+2. Ensure to set the MONGO env variables in `../../hux-unified/scripts/database/README.md` before you execute any of the scripts
+3. Follow the steps in `../../hux-unified/scripts/database/README.md` to populate the data in your local database

+To use local database for development, set the following in `../../hux/api/settings.ini`.
+   - `MONGO_DB_HOST=localhost`
+   - `MONGO_DB_PORT=27017`
+   - `MONGO_DB_USERNAME=''`
+   - `MONGO_DB_PASSWORD=''`
+   - `MONGO_DB_USE_SSL=False`

 ### How to implement a new endpoint